mainmatter/mainmatter.com/_posts/2020-11-09-pro-bono-open-call.md

 ## Criteria

+- From an underrepresented diversity group in tech (underrepresented groups
+  include: women, Black, Indigenous & People of Color, QTIBIPOC/LGBTQIA+ people, people with disabilities, and people facing economic or social hardships)
 - In a European time zone
 - In need of product design support
 - Comfortable having our project featured on our website and social media